stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 data MyData = MyData !Int Int
 ```

-One `Int` has strictness annotation while the other does not.
+One `Int` has a strictness annotation while the other does not.
 Load the
 definition in GHCi and try for yourself:

 ```haskell